Jimena Díaz

-Doña Jimena Díaz (also spelled Ximena) (before July 1046–c.1116) was the wife of El Cid, whom she married between July 1074 and 12 May 1076, and her husband's successor as ruler of Valencia from 1099 to 1102.
-The spelling Jimena is a modern Spanish one.
-In the documents of her time, her name was spelled Ximena and it was then pronounced like “Shimena.”
+Doña Jimena Díaz, also spelled Ximena ([xiˈmena ˈði.aθ]; Ximena Díaz [ʃiˈmena ˈdi.adz̻]; before July 1046 – c.
+1116), reigned as Princess of Valencia from 1099 to 1102.
+She was the wife and successor of El Cid, whom she married between July 1074 and 12 May 1076.
+The Principality of Valencia was an independent state founded by Jimena's husband.

 Biography

 Jimena was the daughter of Diego Fernández, Count of Oviedo, the son of count Fernando Flaínez.
 Her mother was his wife Cristina.
 She was a sister of Fernando Díaz, Count of Asturias.

-Upon marrying Rodrigo Díaz, Jimena Díaz accompanied her husband although it has remained unclear if she lived with him in the Taifa of Zaragoza during his first exile (from 1080-1086) as leader of the Andalusian army in service of Ahmah al-Muqtadir, Yusuf al-Mu'taman ibn Hud, and Al-Mustain II.
+Upon marrying Rodrigo Díaz, Jimena Díaz accompanied her husband although it has remained unclear if she lived with him in the Taifa of Zaragoza during his first exile (from 1080 to 1086) as leader of the Andalusian army in service of Ahmah al-Muqtadir, Yusuf al-Mu'taman ibn Hud, and Al-Mustain II.
 There is also little historical certainty as to whether she moved with him in this period to Asturias, although there exists some documentation to suggest that she maintained a presence even during periods of separation (a legal action from Tol in 1083).